 4. Get a Massage

 There is a massage parlor every few meters in Hanoi, or so it seems at least!
 So be sure to treat yourself a foot massage after all that walking.
-Of course, there are a whole array of treatments on offer including full-body massages, pedicures, manicures, and facials.
+Of course, there is a whole array of treatments on offer including full-body massages, pedicures, manicures, and facials.
 Why not try them all!
-You are on holidays after all and all the treatments are relatively cheap, so it would be rude not to contribute to this tourist past time – Go on pamper yourself!
+You are on holiday after all and all the treatments are relatively cheap, so it would be rude not to contribute to this tourist past time – Go on pamper yourself!

 5. Visit the Railway Village

 An interesting area of Hanoi to visit is the village often referred to as the “Railway Village” or sometimes “train street”.
-Basically, this is a small village which is built within meters around an operational railway line.
+Basically, this is a small village that is built within meters around an operational railway line.
 In some parts, the distance between the houses and the track is only 3-5m.

 When the train leaves Hanoi going towards the south, it passes through this village, twice per day.
 The train is a familiar image to the people living here so they don’t think it’s dangerous since they have become used to this way of life.
 So, locals understandably know when the train is due and ensure all their belonging and children are safely tucked inside before the train passes by.

 It is interesting to see the locals go about their day to day life with the railway line only meters from their homes.

 For a peaceful Hanoi attraction head just south of Hanoi’s Old Quarter to Hoan Kiem Lake.
 A stroll around Hoan Kiem Lake (also known as Sword Lake) takes no more than 30 minutes and is a lovely way to observe the locals relaxing when they are not buzzing around the chaotic city streets.